Best self-watering systems: 6 ways to keep your plants thriving hands free

 We've gathered the best self-watering systems and planters to help you keep your plants thriving while you're away from home

-best self-watering gadgets and accessories garden path with flower beds filled with wild flowers and red poppies
+best self-watering gadgets and accessories country garden with bench and tree

 (Image credit: Future/Peter F. Chatterton)